Webinars

 PAPSA and TSI Present: How Innovative Schools Are Addressing Social Media, Tech, and Student Well-Being

 Every day, students are hit with social media posts, comments from friends, changing tech trends, and a variety of pressures, including the need for all students to achieve academic success.
 Schools try to support student well-being and address social media and tech to foster productive learning environments, but it’s easy to make mistakes.
+To help in this endeavor, attendees learned the following:

 • 5 best practices to avoid key mistakes when modernizing your approach to modern life skills & social media education.